wbcchsyn/python-thread_utils/docs/README.rst

     This method is thread safe.

-  Pool.kill(force=False)
+  Pool.kill(force=False, block=False)

-    Set internal flag and send terminate signal to all worker threads.
+    Set internal flag and make worker threads stop.

-    This method sends kill signal to all workers and return immediately.
+    If the argument \`force\' is True, the workers will stop after their current task is finished.
+In this case, some tasks could be left undone, and DeadPoolError will be raised if receive method of the future object is called.
+On the other hand, if the argument \`force\' is False, the workers will do all queued tasks and finish after that.
+The default value is False.

-    If the argument \`force\' is True, the worker will stop after their current task is finished.
-In this case, some futures could be left undone, and they will raise DeadPoolError when their receive method is called.
+    If the argument \`block\' is True, it blocks until all workers finished their tasks.
+Otherwise, it returns immediately.
+The default is False.

-    On the other hand, if the argument \`force\' is False, the worker will stop after all queued tasks are finished.
-The defualt value is False.
+    If this class is used in \`with\' statement, this method is called when block exited with default arguments, i.e. force=False and block=False.

-    If this class is used in with statement, this method is called when the block exited.
-Otherwise, this method must be called after finished using the object.
+    Otherwise, this method must be called after finished using the object, or the worker threads will not end till the program ends.
+(Or, if the workers are daemonic, dead lock occurs and program will never ends.)

-    This method is thread safe and can be called many times.
+    This method is thread safe.
+If this method is called twice or more than twice, sets the flag only the first time and do noghing after that.

   For example, the following program creates pool with worker_size = 3. so display 3 messages every seconds.
 The Pool will be killed soon, but the